 As a veteran, you may be eligible for both state and federal education benefits.
 The following information has been provided by the Massachusetts Department of Veterans’ Services:

 To begin the application process for federal veteran educational benefits, veterans and dependents of veterans are encouraged to visit the GI Bill ® Website.
 Students must submit a Certificate of Eligibility to the Office of Student Financial Services and complete the Veterans Benefits Request Form every semester.

 To begin the application process for National Guard tuition and fee waivers, Massachusetts guard members are encouraged to visit the Massachusetts National Guard Website .
 Students must submit a Certificate of Eligibility to the Office of Student Financial Services each semester.

 To begin the application process for the categorical tuition waiver, veterans, who are Massachusetts residents pursuing an undergraduate degree at MMA are encouraged to visit the Massachusetts Office of Student Financial Assistance Website.
 Students must complete the attached form (every semester) and submit a copy of your DD214 to the Office of Student Financial Services.

 Who is eligible for tuition waivers at MMA?

 - MMA offers a ‘categorical tuition waiver’ as well as a ½ fee waiver to all veterans and active duty service-members who are permanent and legal residents of Massachusetts.
 This waiver can be used for any undergraduate credit-based course, provided the student is officially enrolled in an undergraduate degree program at MMA.
 This waiver covers full tuition and ½ fees.

-- Students must submit a copy of their form DD214 to the financial aid office to receive this benefit.
+- Students must submit a copy of their form DD214 to the Office of Student Financial Services to receive this benefit.